Jeremiah Valoaga

-Jeremiah Isaiah Valoaga (born November 15, 1994) is an American football defensive end.
-He played college football at UNLV, and was signed by the Detroit Lions as an undrafted free agent in 2017.
+Jeremiah Isaiah Valoaga (born November 15, 1994) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the UNLV Rebels, and was signed by the Detroit Lions as an undrafted free agent in 2017.

 Early life

 Valoaga was born in Oxnard, California.
 He graduated from Channel Islands High School in 2012.
 He is of Samoan descent.